 Unix Systems: (Linux, Solaris, AIX, Iris, HP-UX).
-If you don't have an ssh client installed on your system, we suggest you visit the Openssh web site.
+Unix systems usually have an ssh client installed as a standard component of the Operating System (OS).
+If your system doesn't, we suggest you visit the Openssh web site.
 This is a relatively simple way to get one.
 Also, check out your favorite "free download site" for "Openssh"; you might find a precompiled executable.

 Solaris: If you are using a SUN machine with Solaris, ssh/sftp is likely included with the OS.
 You can also get a pre-compiled version fromhttp://sunfreeware.com/ or one of its mirrors.